serqco/qabstracts/codebook.md

   this will be the usual case), even the best abstract will not have much appeal to me.
   Decision: We do not grade appeal.

+## 4. Coding rules: Avoiding inter-coder discrepancies

+- The layout of an abstracts file is rigid.
+  Make changes only between the existing `{{}}` pairs and nowhere else:
+  No additions or modifications, including linebreaks.
+- _Exception:_ When there is no blank after a sentence end, our script will overlook that sentence end.
+If you detect this, insert a `{{}}` on a line of its own in between the sentences and use it for coding normally.
+- Some lines are long.
+  Using a wide window or the word-wrapped-view mode of your text editor may be helpful.
+Beware of actual word wrapping, though!
+- If you find an additional `{{}}` at a spot where there is no sentence end, remove it and its entire line.
+- These rules are used for making it easier to align corresponding abstracts files of multiple coders.
+  For alignment, the contents of the `{{}}` pairs are compared simply in order of the `{{}}` pairs' occurrence and expected to be equivalent.
+- _Exception:_ Codes starting with a dash ("minor codes"), such as `-hype`, may be present in one coding without being present in the other.
+- A GitHub action will check for discrepancies after every push and notify the committer if any problem is found.
+  Please correct such problems promptly, because the next person doing a push will get them as well and be confused.
+  If you receive a notification of a problem you have not created yourself but the correction is obvious, correct it.

 ## 5 Adding remarks on an abstract